Cutting Edge > Geomorphology > Workshop 08 > Overview

 Dates

-The first workshop event will take place at 7 pm on Monday, July 28, and the last at dinner on Friday, August 1.
-Participants must attend all sessions.
-An optional field trip will take place on Saturday, August 2.
+The first workshop event took place at 7 pm on Monday, July 28, and the last at dinner on Friday, August 1.
+An optional field trip took place on Saturday, August 2.

 Eligibility and application instructions